eigr/spawn/spawn_sdk/spawn_sdk/README.md

 end
 ```

 > **_ALERT:_** Keep in mind that a large pool size does not always mean better performance.
+In fact, smaller pool sizes sometimes often have a much greater effect in this regard.
 It is interesting that you experiment with different pool sizes until you find the one that best suits your workload.

 ## Declaring the supervision tree